kailash360/Programs-and-Practices/README.md

 # practice
-This is a repository for some practice codes.
+This is a repository for some practice codes. \n
-You may find something useful.
+You may find something useful.\n
-I wouldlove to hear of any possible improvement in the codes.
+I would love to hear of any possible improvement in the codes.